 Understanding meth (methamphetamine)

 Methamphetamine is made from amphetamine and other chemicals and is a central nervous system (CNS) stimulant.
-Methamphetamine was once used as a prescription decongestant and weight loss supplement legally available throughout the U.S. Due to widespread abuse of the drug for its stimulant properties, the FDA regulated the drug as a schedule II controlled substance in 1970.
+Methamphetamine was once used as a prescription decongestant and weight loss supplement legally available throughout the U.S. Due to widespread abuse of the drug for its stimulant properties, the FDA regulated the drug as a Schedule II controlled substance in 1970.
 Desoxyn, used to treat obesity and attention deficit hyperactivity disorder (ADHD), is the only form of prescription methamphetamine still available on the market.

 Since being made illegal, most people who abuse methamphetamines do so via meth or crystal meth.
 The production of illegal crystal meth has become one of the biggest targets of the war on drugs.

-What are common street names for meth?
+Common street names for meth

 Alternative names for meth include: